 The Treatment Of Chlamydia

 Condoms are always a great way to reduce the risk of transmission of chlamydia or any STD.
-However it is not a 100% deterrent to getting chlamydia.
-Having a monogamous relationship with someone who is not infected also greatly reduces the chances of getting chlamydia.
+However, it is not a 100% deterrent to getting chlamydia.
+Having a monogamous relationship with someone who has not infected also greatly reduces the chances of getting chlamydia.
 This is another reliable deterrent as long as both of you remain faithful and exclusive to one another.
-Still it is not a guarantee of never getting infected.
+Still, it is not a guarantee of never getting infected.
 The best and only foolproof way to prevent chlamydia and any STD is abstinence (not having sex).

 One other thing to note is that there is no shame in contracting chlamydia.